 Throughout the year, students convene to discuss progress, strategies, and challenges within their projects.
 This interaction fosters a strong scholarly community where students can learn from each other’s experience.
 The research scholars also meet regularly with their faculty mentors who advise the students throughout the year.
 The program culminates with final presentations and publication of research papers on the University of Pennsylvania Libraries’ ScholarlyCommons.

-The year-long WRS program is listed as WH 299: Wharton Honors Thesis Research Seminar (0.5 CU each semester) and can count as a business breadth, unrestricted elective, extra course, or, with permission from the faculty mentor’s department, a concentration course.
+The year-long WRS program, offered in fall/spring or spring/fall sections, is listed as WH 2990: Wharton Honors Thesis Research Seminar (0.5 CU each semester) and can count as a business breadth, unrestricted elective, extra course, or, with permission from the faculty mentor’s department, a concentration course.

 Eligibility and Requirements

 - Sophomores and juniors are welcome to apply.

 - Applicants should have a demonstrated interest and skill set necessary to engage in research.
 (While there are no prerequisite courses for WH 2990, WH 1500: Evaluating Evidence is a recommended introduction to all aspects of business research for students with limited research experience.)

 - Students are required to identify a project in consultation with a faculty mentor.